Introduction

 Risk is inherent in business.

-20. Why does commerce play important role in economy?
+20. Why does commerce play an important role in economy?

 Answer: